LutzCle/unified-memory-debugging/README.md

 Throughput: 207.346 GiB/s
 Throughput: 207.523 GiB/s
 ```
-**Diagnosis:** First run transfers data, next runs access data that is cached in device memory.
+**Observations:** First run transfers data, next runs access data that is cached in device memory.
 Transfer bandwidth is slower than expected, but we expect the caching to increase bandwidth.

 ### Small data with tuning: Fast, and slightly strange
 **Parameters**: 1 GiB data, `USE_MANAGED`, `OP_READ`, `ADVISE_ACCESSED_BY`